 Top penalties for Foreign Corrupt Practices Act (FCPA) violations include:

-- Simplified expense reporting: Our apps make it simple for end users to submit expenses and receipts, meaning faster reporting and more accurate data from the get-go.
+- Simplifying expense reporting: Our apps make it simple for end-users to submit expenses and receipts, meaning faster reporting and more accurate data from the get-go.

 - Uncovering hidden spend: We can provide full visibility into employee travel spend, even if employees book outside of approved tools.